BBaysinger/Task-MERN-TS/README.md

 Intended be used for reference and boilerplate for future projects (as I opt for TypeScript in everything where I have a choice in the matter), but diligence was maintained for purposes of the result to be usable in a future version of the publication.
 I welcome input on possible improvements with this in mind.

+This is still in progress, but nearly to substanial completion.

 # Major Changes:

 - React 18.2.0 > 18.3.1